Campus Improvement Plan

 Evaluation Data Sources: Year-To-Date (YTD) Budget Reports (monthly, quarterly, annually)

-Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage money.
+Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage budgets.

-Staff Responsible for Monitoring: Admin Assistant and Principal
+Staff Responsible for Monitoring: Principal

 Strategy 2: Meals and snacks will be provided during campus professional development days, and snacks will be provided during parent engagement events.
 We will host parent engagement opportunities and meetings at least once a month.
 As an incentive, SOE will pay certified staff and paraprofessionals working curriculum nights in order to support parent engagement.